ryanrestine/Proving_Grounds_Play_Writeups/machines/funboxrookie_notes.md

 uid=1000(tom) gid=1000(tom) groups=1000(tom),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),108(lxd)
 ```

-Trying to change directories to begin enumerating for privilege escalation, we realize we a in a restricted shell:
+Trying to change directories to begin enumerating for privilege escalation, we realize we are in a restricted shell:

 ```text
 tom@funbox2:~$ cd /